 - Use the Line tool to add a line.

-Remember that whatever layout changes you make will appear on every slide that uses the master layout you create.
+Whatever layout changes you make for Google Slides appear on every slide that uses the master layout you create.

 In this example, I used the Text tool to add a title.
 I used the Line tool to add a blue line underneath that title.
 And I used the Text tool again to create four columns of text.
 Also, just for fun, I used the Shape tool to add a solid blue diamond at the top right of the slide layout.